caipiblack/STM32-CAN-Bus-board/README.md

 This guide also describe how to create a project from scratch for the `STM32-CAN-Bus-board` board.

+The LED can be controlled by writing in the object at index `0x6001`.
+(See examples at `CANopenLinux` section).

 ## Tools setup

 1. Download and install `STM32CubeIDE` from [here](https://www.st.com/en/development-tools/stm32cubeide.html)